kos-conf/restaurant-recommender-application/README.md

 [Sign up](https://www.confluent.io/confluent-cloud/tryfree) for a free trial if you don't already have one.
 * The Confluent CLI.
 Refer to the installation instructions [here](https://docs.confluent.io/confluent-cli/current/install.html).
-* A MongoDB Atlas account.
-Follow the steps later in this README to set it up.

 ## Provision Kafka cluster